giorgiop94/digital-garden/_notes/Tao Te Ching/Tao Te Ching 14 - You can't know the Tao but you can Be it.md

 ---
 title: Tao Te Ching 14 - You can't know the Tao but you can Be it
 ---
+---
+title: Tao Te Ching 14 - You can't know the Tao but you can Be it
+---
 [[Book - Tao Te Ching - Lao Tzu]]